 “The chief enemy of creativity is good sense.” – Pablo Picasso

 Let me start with two milestones in my personal life which have truly shaped my personality and decision making abilities.
 First one would be a movie that I watched years ago, named “Up In The Air.”
 Starring George Clooney and Anna Kendrick, it also had Vera Fermiga.
 What stood out for me was a particular scene.
 This particular scene had both Clooney and Kendrick making their way through the airport security.
-The visual contrast made between the character played by Clooney who manages his luggage very efficiently and gets through the security within minutes of inspection and Kendrick’s character who is an ambitious young woman trying to make it big.
+The visual contrast made between the character played by Clooney who manages his luggage very efficiently and gets through the security within minutes of inspection and Kendrick’s character who is an ambitious young woman trying to make it big, is very compelling.
 She takes forever to get through the same security check due to poor baggage management.

 What an younger me took from this was that we should always aim to be as efficient as the main guy and have followed the said standards religiously ever since.
 I do not spend enormous amount of time and energy in the things that can be auto-piloted, things like what to wear to work each day, or how should I start my day or what are some of the things that I must do each day.
 And the strategy has worked just fine, so I never challenged it.